an-vu/pytest-demo/README.md

-# pytest-demo

-Automated Testing Tool Demo Using pytest.
+# Automated Testing Tool Demo Using pytest.

-This repository demonstrates how to write and run automated tests using pytest in Python.
+This repository demonstrates how to write and run automated tests using **`pytest`** in Python.

 ## Installation